Article

 What does 2026 have in store for infrastructure investors?

-In 2025 we predicted that increased interest rate cuts and major elections the previous year would create dynamic activity and deals across four sectors: rail, bus fleet electrification, ports and maritime and e-mobility.
+In 2025, we predicted that increased interest rate cuts and major elections the previous year would create dynamic activity and deals across four sectors: rail, bus fleet electrification, ports, maritime and e-mobility.

 Industry-Wide Transport Transactions — Adjusted Deal Count by Sector